GAITHERSBURG FINE ARTS ASSOCIATION

 Important Announcements: Click on a Bar

 Attention!
-To participate in the GFAA Annapolis Exhibit at Maryland House of Delegates, January to April 2020, YOU MUST be a GFAA member as of December 31, 2019.
+To participate in the GFAA Kentlands Exhibit at Kentlands Mansion, March 13 – May 11 2020, Registration deadline is March 6th YOU MUST be a GFAA member as of January 1st, 2020.
 Click signup bar below.

 GFAA provides an art forum for members to collaborate on activities that expand on their individual artistic backgrounds by providing educational programs, promotional opportunities, and outreach to local audiences and the broader artistic community.

 Biography A quiet voice in contemporary art, Siner’s paintings are held in special esteem for their enduring qualities: a perfect sense of fleeting time, exquisite clarity of light, bold brushwork, fine tuning of color, delicately balanced structure, and the captured moment of absolute recognition.
 Her subject matter ranges from the intimate to the monumental, from the everyday to whimsical combinations of objects, with surprise, intelligence and a sensual mastery of traditional media.